allnightlight/ReinforcementLearningAidedPIDControllerTuner/works/work20200621/doc.md

 # 1. Introduction

-We study how the PD-controller trained by the reinforcement learning algorithm works and how to design the controller.
+We study the behaviour of the PD-controller trained by the reinforcement learning algorithm and how to design the controller.

 It's expected that